-1. What are class 2 misdemeanors in Colorado?
+1. What are class 2 misdemeanors?

 - Criminal attempt (CRS 18-2-101) to commit a class 1 misdemeanor

-- False imprisonment (CRS 18-3-303) (without force, threats, and detainment lasts less than 24 hours)
+- False imprisonment (CRS 18-3-303), without force or threats, and detainment lasts less than 24 hours

-- Second-degree arson (CRS 18-4-103) (damage is less than $1,000)
+- Second-degree arson (CRS 18-4-103), causing damage of $300 to less than $1,000

-- Theft (CRS 18-4-401) (value is at least $300 but less than $750)
+- Theft of property (CRS 18-4-401), with a value of at least $300 but less than $1,000

-- Criminal mischief (CRS 18-4-501) (damage amounts to at least $300 but less than $750)
+- Criminal mischief (CRS 18-4-501), causing damage of at least $300 but less than $1,000

-- Obtaining signatures by deception
+- Obtaining signatures by deception (CRS 18-5-112)